chrishedgate/docker-node/README.md

 # docker-node-base

-Dockerfile used for Docker Hub automated build of image to use as starting point for Node.js projects.
+Dockerfiles used for Docker Hub automated builds.